Destination Western Faculty

 Kendall Rosales

-My favorite class to teach is STAT 243Z: Elementary Statistics I. This class is so different than most math classes that students have taken, and I enjoy showing students how versatile and useful math can be.
+My favorite class to teach is STAT 243Z: Elementary Statistics I. This class is so different than most math classes students have taken, and I enjoy showing students how versatile and useful math can be.
 My advice for new students is to reach out to your professors/instructors early on (even if you don’t need any help).
 You would be surprised at the clarity stopping by just one office hour can provide.
 A fun fact about me is that I DJ for the WOU radio station.

 Andrew Nerz